 - “Let`s say I send you the information and you like what you see, what`s gonna happen next?”

 Remember that high ticket closing is nothing more than asking the right prospects the right questions at the right time.

 It`s about leading a qualified prospect to the outcome he or she desires.

-Now you`re better equipped to get valuable information from the prospects by asking better questions and close the sale without hesitation.
+Now you`re better equipped to get valuable information from the prospects by asking better questions and close more people into your high ticket coaching programs without hesitation.